Enterovirus 71: Evolution

 This virus is a member of the enterovirus species A. Species A was formerly assigned to the genus Rhinovirus.
-This virus appears to have evolved only recently with the first known strain isolated in 1965.
+This virus appears to have evolved recently with the first known strain isolated in 1965.
 It was associated with an outbreak of neurological disease in the United States in 1969.
 It then spread to Europe with outbreaks there in Bulgaria (1975) and Hungary (1978).
-It has since spread to various countries in Asia where it has been responsible for several outbreaks, most recently in Cambodia (2012).
+It has since spread to various Asian countries where it has been responsible for several outbreaks, most recently in Cambodia (2012).

 The strains fall into six genogroups named A to F. Both the B and C genogroups have been subdivided into B0–B5 and C1–C5.
-The genogroup C appears to have evolved ~1970 while the A and B taxa evolved prior to this.
+The genogroup C appears to have evolved ~1970 while the A and B taxa evolved before.
 Genogroup D was identified in India only and genogroups E and F in Africa only.
 Phylogenetic studies performed on partial sequences of viruses from India suggest that additional genogroups exist.

-An analysis of strains isolated in Europe (Austria, France and Germany) showed that the clades C1b and C2b originated in 1994 (95% confidence interval 1992.7–1995.8) and 2002 (95% confidence interval 2001.6–2003.8), respectively.
+An analysis of strains isolated in Europe (Austria, France, and Germany) showed that the clades C1b and C2b originated in 1994 (95% confidence interval 1992.7–1995.8) and 2002 (95% confidence interval 2001.6–2003.8), respectively.

 Intra- and inter-typic recombination occur commonly in EV-A71 virus infections.
 Recombination can occur when at least two viral genomes are present in the same host cell.
 The mechanism of recombination likely involves strand switching by the RNA-dependent RNA polymerase (copy-choice recombination), a mechanism demonstrated in poliovirus.
 In addition to being a source of sequence diversity, recombination in RNA viruses appears to be an adaptation for repairing genome damage.